Lekssz/technical_trading_system/README.md

 # technical_trading_system
-Atechnical trading startegy for trading currencies
+A technical trading startegy for trading currencies